Busy Nurses Still Need to Stay Healthy

 Nurses do it because they love it.
 They love medicine, they enjoy helping others, and they know they can make a difference.
 However, it’s a career that comes at a price.
 Nursing is daunting on a few levels, and one of them is health.
 Having little time to eat, being emotionally drained, not having much time to exercise (besides the exercise that comes with the job), being focused on others, and balancing their work life and their home life are some common struggles for nurses to face.
 Fortunately, there are a few tips to help busy nurses have healthier lives.

-Having a full, home cooked, sit down meal is probably out of the question for an entire shift.
-However, spending so much time without food is not good either — especially when you need energy to keep yourself alert and ready to work.
+Having a full, home-cooked, sit-down meal is probably out of the question for an entire shift.
+However, spending so much time without food is not good either — especially when you need the energy to keep yourself alert and ready to work.
 For a busy nurse, it’s important to make sure you have a snack somewhere easy to get to for those super busy shifts… which can feel like every single shift.
 It’s easy to grab a bag of chips or something, but mix in more healthy snacks that won’t leave you feeling sluggish, such as:

 - Mixed nuts

 Ideally, you’d have fruits and veggies.
 But these emergency snacks have a longer shelf life and can sit in a drawer or locker for emergencies.
 If you’re feeling ambitious, you can even make your own quick and healthy snacks.

 Taking Conscious Mental Health Breaks